-Home to 33,000 residents with an average household income of over $100,000, St. Charles continues to be an ideal location for retail business.
+Home to almost 33,000 residents with an annual income over $75,000, St. Charles, Illinois continues to be an ideal location for retail business.
 The “Pride of the Fox” has seen growth despite a down economy, and is positioning itself for a strong future, especially in retail.
 Within the city are three distinct shopping districts: Downtown, the East Gateway, and the West Gateway.
 With Randall Road and four state highways traversing the community (Routes 64, 38, 25, and 31), St. Charles is easily accessible from all suburban Chicagoland.

 Downtown St. Charles is experiencing unprecedented growth.
 This is partly due to the mixed-use 1st Street Redevelopment TIF district that will, when completed, bring nearly 250,000 square feet of office and first-floor retail in addition to approximately 100 housing units.
 The charming allure of downtown, with its quaint feel but hip vitality, has attracted dozens of new restaurants and shops in the past few years.
 With the Fox River running through the heart of it, and historic buildings like the Hotel Baker and the art deco Municipal Center, downtown St. Charles is set to thrive both now and in the long-term.